Abandoned & Little-Known Airfields:

 Sam Houston Airport was still depicted as an active airport on a 1955 Humble Oil street map of Houston.

-as this circa 1960 aerial view looking southwest at the site of the airport (courtesy of Mark Keith)
+A circa 1960 aerial view looking southwest at the Sam Houston Airport site (courtesy of Mark Keith)

 showed that the majority of the airport property had already been built upon by residential housing.